brian-team/brian2/docs_sphinx/advanced/logging.rst

 Logging and multiprocessing
 ---------------------------
-Brian's logging system is not designed for multiple parrallel Brian processes started via Python's `multiprocessing` module (see the :ref:`multiprocessing examples <multiprocessing>`).
+Brian's logging system is not designed for multiple parallel Brian processes started via Python's `multiprocessing` module (see the :ref:`multiprocessing examples <multiprocessing>`).
 Log messages that get printed from different processes to the console are not printed in a well-defined order and do not contain any indication about which processes they are coming from.
-You might therefore consider to use e.g. `BrianLogger.log_level_error()` to only show error messages before starting the processes and avoid cluttering your console with warning and info messages.
+You might therefore consider using e.g. `BrianLogger.log_level_error()` to only show error messages before starting the processes and avoid cluttering your console with warning and info messages.